tari3x/csec-modex/README.markdown

-This is an implementation of the verification method described in "Extracting and Verifying Cryptographic Models from C Protocol Code by Symbolic Execution" by Mihhail Aizatulin, Andy Gordon, and Jan Jürjens.
+This is an implementation of the verification method described in "Extracting and Verifying Cryptographic Models from C Protocol Code by Symbolic Execution" and
+"Computational Verification of C Protocol Implementations by Symbolic Execution" by Mihhail Aizatulin, Andy Gordon, and Jan Jürjens.

-The distribution includes the source code of the protocols analysed in the paper: CSur, simple mac, RPC, and NSL.
+The distribution includes the source code of the protocols analysed in the papers: CSur, simple mac, simple xor, RPC, RPC-enc, and NSL.
 Unfortunately, we are not able to distribute the source code of the metering protocol, due to licensing restrictions.

 Download